 Please note: If you're planning to purchase any new workstations or new hardware in general, you should consult the Genie Hardware Specifications before doing so to ensure the new hardware is suitable for Genie.

-If your practice uses an older version of Genie you will need to contact Genie Support for the appropriate installer files.
+If your practice uses an older version of Genie, please refer to our Downloads article to download the installer file for the appropriate version of Genie.
 If your practice is using the most recent version of Genie available for download then you can use the below links to download the installer relevant to your OS:

 - Windows Client: http://www.geniesolutions.com.au/downloads/resellers/Genie_Installer.exe